What are flex fields?

 Other use cases

-These are just 2 examples of how to use flex fields in Pardot, but there are endless use cases.
+These are just two examples of how to use flex fields in Pardot, but there are endless use cases.
 Get creative and make sure to do plenty of testing.

 - Keep track of which flex fields are currently being used.
 This can be in a Google Sheet, within Slack, etc.